 We know.
 Brainstorming can be a love-hate relationship.
 Fall in love with them all over again with these guidelines for properly structuring an effective session.
 You’ll thank us later.

 Rather than looking at how technology is impacting our lives today, we’re looking at how it might tomorrow.
-Let us clue you in on a few technology trends we'll be watching in 2020!
+Here are a few technology trends we'll be watching in 2020!